- How do I apply for housing?

 You agree to release the University, its agents, and employees from any and all damages, liability, claims, expenses, or loss (collectively, “Claims”) resulting from or arising out of your use of University housing, dining or other facilities, including those related to the potential exposure to coronavirus/COVID-19.

-Residential student move in will begin with a process for dropping off belongings during the week of August 17th.
+Residential student move in will begin with a process for dropping off belongings during the week of August 16th.
 In order to facilitate social distancing, students will be required to select a date and time for bringing belongings to their room and the number of people allowed to be on campus will be limited.
 Students will not be permitted to remain on campus overnight at this time.
-We are planning on scheduling students to return to campus beginning August 24th for returning residents.
+Students are scheduled to Move in August 24th and 25th to their residence halls.